The most interesting facts about North Macedonia, from the “Balkan Elvis” to the birthplace of Mother Teresa.

 17. Skopje takes its name from the ancient title Scupi.
 It is the Latin designation for the Greco-Roman fortress town that was first established there.

 18. North Macedonia is home to one of Europe’s deepest and oldest bodies of freshwater.
-The UNESCO-listed Lake Ohrid is 34km long, 300m deep and three million years old.
+The UNESCO-listed Lake Ohrid is 34 km long, 286 m deep, and three to five million years old.

 20. Toše Proeski, dubbed the “Balkan Elvis” was one of the country’s most successful pop stars.
 Proeski represented his country at the 2004 Eurovision Song Contest.
 He died in 2007, at the age of 26, in a car crash.

 21. The Kuklica Rock Formations in North Macedonia are said to depict a wedding party.
-Legend has it, the 30 million-year-old natural formations were formed when a man could not decide which of two women to marry, so he decided to marry both at different times of the same day.
+Legend has it that the 30 million-year-old natural formations were formed when a man could not decide which of two women to marry, so he decided to marry both at different times on the same day.
 After arriving early, the second bride was so upset she turned the whole party to stone.

-22. Unlike its neighbouring countries, North Macedonia managed to remain peaceful during the break-up of Yugoslavia.
+22. Unlike its neighboring countries, North Macedonia managed to remain peaceful during the break-up of Yugoslavia.

 23. The North Macedonian town of Struga is home to the world’s oldest international poetry festival, the Struga Poetry Evenings (SPE).
 The SPE began in 1961 and has awarded its most prestigious award, the Golden Wreath, to some of the world’s most eminent poets.

-26. North Macedonia is the second-least developed country in Europe, after Moldova.
-Overall, it is the 82nd most developed country in the world.
+26. North Macedonia is the third-least developed country in Europe, after Ukraine and Moldova.
+Overall, it is the 83rd most developed country in the world.

 Every effort has been made to verify these facts about North Macedonia using primary sources.
 However, if you find an error or have any questions, please contact us.